Tan-group/TriRNASP/README.md

 ✅ **Notes:**
 - The output lists the **Top 5 lowest-energy structures** (in *kBT*).
 - **Lower energy** indicates a structure **closer to the native state**.
+- **<span style="color:red">Important: For reproducible and consistent TriRNASP results, users must provide a standardized PDB file with hydrogen (H) atoms removed in advance.
+Retaining H atoms or using non-standardized PDB files can cause discrepancies in the scoring results.</span>**
 ---

 ## ⚙️ 4.
 Configuration